Florida Atlantic University College of Business: Recognition

 The College of Business's programs and schools have been ranked by a number of publications since the college's inception.
 The college's School of Accounting is ranked 6th in the nation based on the percentage of candidates passing all four parts of the Certified Public Accountant examination.
 The Virtual MBA program has been ranked among the nation’s top 25 online business programs by U.S. News & World Report every year since its inception in 2000.
 The college's Department of Finance was ranked 35th in the world based on a compilation of published research in 16 core financial journals and 2nd in the nation for published research in financial education.
 The Barry Kaye College of Business' Entrepreneurship Program was included in the top 50 in the country by Success Magazine and was ranked as the best Florida based program by entrepreneurship.
 The college's Department of Information Technology and Operations Management was also ranked in the nation’s top 50 programs by Decision Line.

+Accreditation

+The College is fully accredited through the University by the Southern Association of Colleges and Schools Commission on Colleges It is also accredited by the Association to Advance Collegiate Schools of Business.